WORDS BY JOSEPH FURNESS

 Wang bridges the gap between Asian and Western culture by seeking inspiration from nature.
 Thus, pieces labelled with her moniker are often teeming with fruits, plants and flowers.
 How romantic.

 Is there anything Mowalola Ogunlesi can’t do?
-Not only has the British-Nigerian designer catalysed the return of the Y2K accessories trend via her sought-after accessories (from trucker caps to furry hats to hobo bags), but she’s also making waves with her elegantly crafted line of apparel regularly adorned with bold graphics, prints and colours.
+Not only has the British-Nigerian designer catalysed the return of the Y2K accessories trend via her sought-after accessories (from trucker caps to furry hats to hobo bags), but she’s also making waves with her elegantly crafted line of apparel regularly adorned with bold graphics, prints and colors.

 The CSM graduate’s Londob-based label represents the city's underground community – namely, the sex-centric, gender-fluid, glam-rock subcultures.
 Essentially, it’s a sartorial depiction of Soho, and, naturally, we and the rest of the industry are totally here for it.